Koenkk/zigbee2mqtt.io/docs/guide/usage/scenes.md

 # Scenes
 Scenes allow to quickly set certain states for a device or group.
 Most of the time this is used for bulbs or a group of bulbs as it allows to set a certain color and brightness with a single command.
+All of the actions below can also be done via the frontend.

 ## Creating a scene
 Scenes can be created in two ways, by storing the current state (`scene_store`) or by adding a scene (`scene_add`).
 Note that `scene_store` and `scene_add` will override each other if the same `SCENE_ID` is used.